 - What part of your money and property can't be taken by creditors.

 A lender, collection agent or law firm that owns a collection account is a creditor.
 The law gives creditors several means of collecting delinquent debt.
 But before a creditor can start, the creditor must go to court to receive a judgment.
 See the Bills.com article Served Summons and Complaint to learn more about this process.

 The court may grant a judgment to the creditor.
 A judgment is a declaration by a court the creditor has the legal right to demand a wage garnishment, a levy on the debtor’s bank accounts, a lien on the debtor’s property, and in some states, ask a sheriff to seize the debtor’s personal property.
-The laws calls these remedies.
+The laws call these remedies.
 A creditor granted a judgment is called a judgment-creditor.
 Which of these tools a judgment-creditor will use depends on the circumstances.
 We discuss each of these remedies below.

 The most common remedy judgment-creditors use to enforce judgments is wage garnishment.
-Here, the judgment-creditor contacts the debtor’s employer and require the employer to deduct a certain portion of the debtor’s wages each pay period and send the money to the creditor.
+Here, the judgment-creditor contacts the debtor’s employer and requires the employer to deduct a certain portion of the debtor’s wages each pay period and send the money to the creditor.
 However, several states — Texas, Pennsylvania, North Carolina, and South Carolina — do not allow wage garnishment for the enforcement of most judgments.
-In several other states, such as New Hampshire, wage garnishment is not the "preferred" method of judgment enforcement because, although possible, it is a tedious and time consuming process for creditors.
+In several other states, such as New Hampshire, wage garnishment is not the "preferred" method of judgment enforcement because, although possible, it is a tedious and time-consuming process for creditors.

 In most states, creditors are allowed to garnish between 10% and 25% of your wages, with the percentage allowed being determined by each state.